-The Electronic Cigarettes Working Committee is an advisory committee established under section 39 of the National Health and Medical Research Council Act 1992.
+The Electronic Cigarette Working Committee (the Committee) was established from 5 June 2020 to 4 September 2022 to oversee and provide expertise for the update of the 2017 NHMRC CEO Statement on Electronic Cigarettes.
+It is an advisory committee established under section 39 of the National Health and Medical Research Council Act and reports to the Council of NHMRC.

-Appointments to the Committee were made with consideration of the expertise required including research skills, epidemiology and smoking cessation knowledge.
-Other considerations included Aboriginal and Torres Strait Islander health, consumer representation, jurisdictional distribution, gender balance and panel size.
+Appointments to the Committee were made with consideration of expertise needed to update the 2017 Statement, including research skills, epidemiology, marketing, toxicology, and smoking cessation knowledge.
+Other considerations included expertise in Aboriginal and Torres Strait Islander health, consumer representation, jurisdictional distribution, gender balance and panel size.

 Terms of reference

 In undertaking the update, the Committee have:

 - Determined the scope of the update based on consideration of the currency, accuracy and relevance of the 2017 CEO Statement and other topics such as:

 - the direct health risks that e-cigarette products (including devices and liquids) may pose to users and non-users (with and without nicotine)